-Once brandy has reduced by half, add cream and continue to whisk until combined.
-Add dijon mustard and butter and continue to cook until mixture begins to reduce and thicken, about 5-7 minutes.
+Reduce the heat to medium and add the brandy to the skillet.
+Allow the brandy to cook down for about 1 minute while using a whisk to scrape off any browned bits in the bottom of the pan.
+Once the brandy has reduced by half, add the cream and continue to whisk until combined.
+Add the Dijon mustard and remaining tablespoon of butter and continue to cook until mixture begins to reduce and thicken, 5-7 minutes.
 The final pan sauce should have a rich consistency and coat the back of a spoon.
-Reduce heat to low and reserve.
+Reduce the heat to low.

-Once rested, slice steak into ½-inch (1.5cm) pieces.
+Slice the steak into ½-inch (1.5cm) pieces.
 Pour cream sauce over the top and serve.